stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 abstract though infinitely terrible association of my previously noted body-loathing with the scenes of my visions.
 For a while my chief concern during dreams was to avoid looking down at myself, and I recall how grateful I was for the total absence of large mirrors in the strange rooms.
-I was mightily troubled by the fact that I always saw the great tables&mdash;whose height could not be under ten feet&mdash;from a level not below that of their surfaces.
+I was mightily troubled by the fact that I always saw the great tables--whose height could not be under ten feet--from a level not below that of their surfaces.

   And then the morbid temptation to look down at myself became greater and greater, till one night I could not resist it.
 At first my downward glance revealed nothing whatever.